What Should I Do If I Want Divorce?

 The Steps To Take If You Decide You Want a Divorce

-Making the decision that you no longer want to be married to someone is very stressful and painful.
+Making the decision that you no longer want to be married to someone is one of the more stressful and painful things an individual can go through.
 You will need a support network of friends and family to help you through the emotional and psychological strain.
 If you have determined that you cannot continue to remain married and would be a happier person if you were divorced, here are a few initial steps you can take to help protect yourself:

 - First, consider whether marriage counseling could be effective and appropriate – sometimes if both parties are willing to be open-minded and to commit to working on mending the relationship, positive changes can make all the difference.